camatcode/cam_tunez/README.md

 ### Thoughts / Pitfalls / Review

 * **Pitfall**: At least in en-US, *D* in [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) stands for *delete*
-  * I mention it only because it tripped me several times
+  * I mention it only because it tripped me several times - muscle memory is hard to unlearn 😆